voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 #### Join us.

-United lets you vote directly on legislation, just like you're a Member of Congress.
+Liquid US lets you vote directly on legislation, just like you're a Member of Congress.

-Since few of us can vote on every bill, United also lets you select personal proxies for when you don't vote directly.
+Since few of us can vote on every bill, Liquid also lets you select personal proxies for when you don't vote directly.
 Empower the people you trust to help represent your voice.

 Every vote cast and proxy chosen gets us one step closer to a truly representative Congress.

-So join us. [**Sign up**](https://united.vote/join) today, if you haven't already.
+So join us. [**Sign up**](https://liquid.us/join) today, if you haven't already.